If you've been reading these blogs for a while, you know that there's several reasons we love including business blogs in your marketing:

 Besides creating an ongoing email campaign that you can just set up and then forget about, this is a great way to grow your blog readership.
 Not all of your customers are going to be familiar with RSS feeds or follow you on social media in order to get the latest blog updates, because both of those require more time and effort on their part.
 By offering blog updates via email, you make it much easier for them to consume your content.

 The first step is great if you already have a strong mailing list of potential customers - but what if you're starting your email marketing from scratch?
-Don't buy an email list; put a simple subscription form on your blog pages and tell them they can receive your blog digest emails if they sign up.
+Don't buy an email list; put a simple subscription form on your blog pages and invite readers to sign up to receive blogs right to their inbox.

 Now, what we mean by "simple subscription form" is this: name, email address.
 You may want to split "name" into "first name" and "last name", depending on how you store this information, but that's the extent of the contact information that you'll need for these emails.